 In our case, we prepare transactions and submit them through the node.js app to the Geth client, which has the imported account.
 A much better approach would be to sign the transaction with the private key in the node.js app and submit the signed transaction to Geth.
 This means that there is no need for having an account on Geth, which needs to be unlocked.

-And, of course, don’t store a large amount of funds in a hot wallet.
+And, of course, don’t store a large number of funds in a hot wallet.
 If we had a considerable sum stored in that specific wallet, then this whole experience could have been severely more costly.
 Our service ETH wallets only have $100 or less worth of funds at any given time.
-The Oracle account has even less, since transactions cost only a few cents a day.
-Because of this, the attacker was only able steal ~20$ worth of Ether and we had a good reason to do some spring cleaning for our old infrastructure and leftovers from prototyping phase.
+The Oracle account has even less since transactions cost only a few cents a day.
+Because of this, the attacker was only able to steal ~$20 worth of Ether and we had a good reason to do some spring cleaning for our old infrastructure and leftovers from the prototyping phase.